federicalaurino/MANworks_nano/transport_nano/README.md

 - `lib/`     : Main library (to be generated)

 - `src/`     : Example sources
-  - `1_singlebranch_transp/` : solve the coupling with single-vessel network
-  - `2_Ybifurcation_transp/` : solve the problem with Y-shaped network
-  - `3_network_transp/`  : solve te problem with a small network
-  - `4_curved_singlebranch/`  : solve the problem with a curved single-vessel network
-  - `5_curved_bifurcation/`  : solve the problem with curved Y-shaped network
-  - `6_anastomosis/`  : solve the problem with anastomosis network
-  - `7_Voronoi_network/`  : solve te problem with a Voronoi network

 - `config.mk`: Specify some variables for compiler